A SENSE OF HOME —

 What does being outside mean to you?
-For me, it is about living as our most authentic selves, free from etiquette, acts or poses.
-This natural spirit of adventure, of experiencing joy and the beauty that surrounds us, is reflected in the way I produce images.
+The way I look at it, it is about living as our most authentic, true selves, free from etiquette, acts, or poses.
+It’s the innate sense of wonder, the spirit of adventure, the universal drive to experience beauty.
+After all, we are the children of the stimuli that surround us.

-My mind has not necessarily always been this preoccupied with rugged peaks, though.
-I originally hail from Hamburg, Germany, a near-coastal big-city part of the country where mountains and wilderness are flat-out nonexistent.
-But once I first moved to Boulder, Colorado, the Rockies cast their magic spell on me — and they instilled an important lesson in me:
+My mind has not necessarily always been this preoccupied with rugged wilderness.
+I grew up outside of Hamburg, Germany, a near-coastal big-city part of the country where mountains and wild, untouched spaces are hard to come by — although it wasn’t for a lack of trying on my part.

 SOME OF MY PAST CLIENTS